lf87/gulp-and-webpack-front-end-boilerplate/README.md

 `$ npm i`

-&nbsp;
-&nbsp;

 ## Configuration

-* **Files and Folders** - The folder structure is defined inside 'config/config.js'.
+- **Files and Folders** - The folder structure is defined inside 'config/config.js'.
 Edit this file to suit your environment.
 If you're working with any files other than HTML, then you'll need to update the `fileExt` variable.

-- **Notifications** - Notifications only show when there's an error.
+* **Notifications** - Notifications only show when there's an error.
 If you'd like to completely disable notifications you can do so by setting the 'notifications' variable in your 'gulpfile.js' to false.

-* **.eslintignore** - Set to ignore the distribution folder and node_modules folder, but it may be necessary to add an exclusion for any vendor scripts not added through NPM.
+- **.eslintignore** - Set to ignore the distribution folder and node_modules folder, but it may be necessary to add an exclusion for any vendor scripts not added through NPM.

-- **.eslintrc** - Completely configurable, meaning you can turn off every rule and run only with basic syntax validation, or mix and match the bundled rules and your custom rules to make ESLint perfect for your project.
+* **.eslintrc** - Completely configurable, meaning you can turn off every rule and run only with basic syntax validation, or mix and match the bundled rules and your custom rules to make ESLint perfect for your project.

-* **gulpfile.babel** - Use this file to define new tasks.
+- **gulpfile.babel** - Use this file to define new tasks.

-- **.babelrc** - The preset 'env' allows you to specify which browsers babel should target when transpiling.
+* **.babelrc** - The preset 'env' allows you to specify which browsers babel should target when transpiling.
 The plugin 'transform-strict-mode' places a "use strict"; directive at the top of all files to enable strict mode.

 - **webpack.dev.config.js** - This is a basic webpack configuration, it includes the eslint module for syntax validation, the babel transpiler, and sourcemaps for your JS.

-- **webpack.prod.config.js** - Running in production mode will trigger this config file, code uglification and minifying runs by default in this mode.
-It includes the workbox plugin for generating yourself a PWA - additional config is likely required to get this working effectively.
+* **webpack.prod.config.js** - Running in production mode will trigger this config file, code uglification and minifying runs by default in this mode.
+It includes the workbox plugin for generating yourself a PWA - additional config may be required to get this working as expected.

-&nbsp;
-&nbsp;

 ## Primary Functions